NExT-Chat: An LMM for Chat, Detection and Segmentation: Method

-\textbf{Detection.} To model the object location as output, we introduce a special token, denoted as \texttt{<trigger>}, which serves to trigger the bounding box coordinates decoding.
+\textbf{Detection.} To model the object location as output, we introduce a special token, denoted as \texttt{<trigger>}, which serves to trigger the localization.
 As depicted in Fig.~\ref{fig:method}, the LMM is trained to generate the \texttt{<trigger>} token before predicting the locations.
 Then, the embedding $\mathbf{t} \in \mathcal{R}^n$ of \texttt{<trigger>} is then passed to the \textit{Box Decoder} $\mathcal{F}$ for regression.
 Mathematically, this can be expressed as follows:

 where $\mathbf{b} \in \mathcal{R}^4$ represents the predicted bounding box coordinates in the format $[x_0, y_0, x_1, y_1]$.

 In our NExT-Chat model, the box decoder consists of a 2-layer MLP.
 To supervise the location output, we employ a joint loss function comprising of the L1 loss and the GIoU loss~\citep{rezatofighi2019giou} during training: